 The San Luis Hotel and Condominiums, built by George Mitchell was opened with a fireworks spectacular over the Gulf of Mexico.
 Hurricane Alicia delayed construction by 30 days but the hotel opened June 2, 1984.
 When George Mitchell unveiled his plans for the San Luis Hotel he said, “Galveston has long needed a quality hotel and condominium which bonds the nostalgia and graciousness of the city’s memories to today’s desire for excellence.
 The San Luis will be a landmark project for Galveston, will help foster year-round tourism and will make a significant economic contribution to the Island.”
 The property, which is now known as The San Luis Resort, Spa & Conference Center, was later purchased by Tilman J. Fertitta and is now part of Landry's, Inc.

-Groundbreaking for three new island properties by George Mitchell Development totaling $15 million expected to boost the Galveston tourism industry including Pirates Cove Section 10, a west end development; a $4 million addition of conference space to San Luis; and the $8 million Strand Harborside development, now known as Pier 21.
-The Mitchells opened Harbor House Hotel and the Pier 21 Complex.
+Groundbreaking for three new island properties by George Mitchell Development totaling $15 million, expected to boost the Galveston tourism industry, including Pirates Cove Section 10, a west end development; a $4 million addition of conference space to San Luis; and the $8 million Strand Harborside development, now known as Pier 21.
+The Mitchells opened Harbor House Hotel and the Pier 21 Complex in 1992.
+The Harbor House Hotel underwent a $1.7 million renovation in 2014.
 For more information or reservations, visit www.harborhousepier21.com.

-George Mitchell purchased Hotel Galvez and began a five year restoration plan for restoring the hotel to the grandeur of its early days.
+George Mitchell purchased Hotel Galvez and began a five-year restoration plan for restoring the hotel to the grandeur of its early days.
 Over the years, the Mitchells have conducted several major renovation projects including the addition of a 9,763 sq. ft. spa and an $11 million renovation in preparation of the Hotel Galvez's centennial in 2011.
-Hotel Galvez & Spa is the only historic beachfront hotel on the Texas Gulf Coast and was named Outstanding Property of the Year in 2010 by the Wyndham Hotels and Resorts®, one of the highest honors in the hotel chain’s portfolio.
+Hotel Galvez & Spa is the only historic beachfront hotel on the Texas Gulf Coast.
 This 224-room, 100+ hotel features 13,000 sq. ft. of meeting space, a full-service restaurant, fitness center, spa, lobby bar and pool bar & grill for entertainment.
-Hotel Galvez is rated four diamonds by AAA and is part of Mitchell Historic Properties.
-For reservations, call (409) 765-7721 or visit www.hotelgalvez.com.
+Hotel Galvez, previously part of Mitchell Historic Properties, is rated four diamonds by AAA and was sold in 2021.